 Of course there are many ways to put together a hamburger.
-Here's a suggestion, and what we did for Easter.
-Slice open a sourdough English muffin for each person.
+Here's a suggestion: Slice open a sourdough English muffin for each person.
 Spread liberally with homemade lacto-fermented mayonnaise.
 Place a hamburger on one side of the muffin.
-Top the burrger with queso fresco cheese (raw and melty!) and a heap of onions.
+Top the burger with queso fresco cheese (raw and melty!) and a heap of onions.
 Close the bun and serve!

 How do you dress up your hamburgers?
 Please share!